 As you can see, if you are a photographer and not a lens collector, the decision isn’t as straightforward as some would make it seem.

 In my situation, if my choice is to keep a 50mm Leica rather, the Zeiss, Voigtlander, or one of the other lenses I tested, I am going to put my money where my mouth is, buy a Summarit, sell my Summicron, and live happily ever after with my perfect lens hood,

-To learn more about which lenses I kept and which lenses I sold, learn from my experience, and to support this site, please check out my Leica Lenses for Normal People:The Recommended List.
-It will cost you about 2 cups of coffee but it will likely save you hundreds of dollars in time and headaches.
+To learn more about which lenses I kept and which lenses I sold, learn from my experience, please check out my Leica Lenses for Normal People:The Recommended List.

 (1) most dogs don’t have collar bones.
 If they do happen to have them, they are essentially vestigial and minuscule.
 Legend has is it a veterinarian once removed one after a dog got bit by a snake thinking it was a snake tooth lodged in the dog’s shoulder.
 That probably never really happened but vet students are told that story to remind them not to remove vestigial collar bones in dogs.
 If you were wondering, cats have collar bones.
 I do not know of any stories where a veterinarian accidentally removed a cat’s collar bone.